rhyslwells/Data-Archive/content/standardised/Cosine Similarity.md

 - recommendation systems to compare document similarity, user preferences, or item features.

 In [[Binary Classification]], cosine similarity can be used as a feature to help distinguish between two classes.
 For instance, in text classification tasks, you might represent documents as vectors using techniques like [[TF-IDF]].

+Cosine = "How aligned are two vectors in direction?"